Basma2423/langchainjs/README.md

 # Learning LangChain js with Scrimba

+## Task 1: Create embeddings and store in a vector store
 0. Upload data document
 1. Create a project on `Supabase` vector store
 2. Create a table through their online SQL editor